 The crowd’s quiet approached a reverence reserved for holy occasions, but isn’t there just as much spirituality in communing with one’s heritage and ancestors as there is in communing with a sometimes uncaring God?

-The 2016 Australian Celtic Festival is just around the corner, with festivities officially kicking off today (April 28th), but the festival proper scheduled for this coming weekend.
+The 2016 Australian Celtic Festival is just around the corner, with festivities going from the 4th – 7th of May.
+This year, the festival will be honouring Ireland.

 My visit to the 2015 Australian Celtic Festival was arranged by the Australian Celtic Council.